enanomapper/nano-lazar-paper/nano-lazar.md

 identification of neighbors for local QSAR models (<https://github.com/opentox/lazar/blob/nano-lazar-paper.revision/lib/similarity.rb#L37-L49>).

-In both cases nanoparticles that are identical to the query particle are eliminated from neighbors to obtain unbiased predictions in the presence of duplicates.
+In all cases nanoparticles that are identical to the query particle are eliminated from neighbors to obtain unbiased predictions in the presence of duplicates.
 (<https://github.com/opentox/lazar/blob/nano-lazar-paper.revision/lib/model.rb#L180-L257>).